 Call for Submissions

-We have two distinct submission categories: junior submissions and senior submissions, as well as extended abstracts.
+We have two full submission categories, junior submissions and senior submissions, as well as extended abstracts.

 - Junior students may not have a full research plan but shall have an identified research topic; they will present their ideas and any progress to date, and will receive feedback to help them determine further steps in research.